 Whilst you probably purchase speciality coffee beans all year around, there has never been a better time to brew better coffee at home.
 Following on from our insights into how to better store your coffee beans at home, here we’re going to focus here on grinding these beans, or rather, which type of coffee grinder to use.
 Firstly, there are a myriad of brands producing these and so rather than recommending the perfect grinder, we’re going to explain the variants that are out there to help you make a purchasing decision that’s right for you.

+Let’s start with the basics.
+There are primarily 2 types of grinders, both of which can be electric or manual (hand held): burr grinders or blade grinders.
+Burr grinders grind coffee between two abrasive surfaces (burrs).
+As one surface remains stationary, the other spins.
+The distance between these surfaces determines the grind size, which range from being very fine or coarse.
 Blade grinders use a propeller-like blade to, in effect, chop up the coffee beans into smaller particles as opposed to grinding them.
 The user controls the fineness of the coffee grind by the length of time they allow the blades to chop up the beans.
 In theory, the longer you run it the finer the coffee will be.

 Pros of a burr grinder1 Consistency- the main advantage to a burr grinder is that it grinds the coffee evenly.
 Uniformity is a crucial factor when brewing coffee as it allows the water to pass through the beans at a constant rate, which will avoid clogging and allow for an even extraction, resulting in a better cup of coffee;

 Cons of a burr grinder1 Cost.
 Burr grinders typically cost more than other coffee grinders;

-- Cleaning.
+2 Cleaning.
 Additional time and effort is normally needed when cleaning a burr grinder.

-- Inexpensive.
-Cost is often an important consideration when starting to brew coffee at home.
+Pros of a blade grinder1 Inexpensive - cost is often an important consideration when starting to brew coffee at home.
 If you don’t have a lot of experience with coffee then there is certainly the temptation to keep cost to a minimum at the beginning.
 Blade grinders can be picked up relatively cheaply compared to burr grinders.

-Cons of a blade grinder1 Uneven grind size.
-Due to it’s chopping motion, blade grinders aren’t able to consistently and evenly ‘grind’ the beans, often resulting in a mixture of fine and coarse particles.
+Cons of a blade grinder1 Uneven grind size - due to it’s chopping motion, blade grinders aren’t able to consistently and evenly ‘grind’ the beans, often resulting in a mixture of fine and coarse particles.
 The problem with this is that it leads to an uneven extraction of the coffee which will result in an unbalanced and sometimes bitter brew.

 Conclusion.
 For My Coffee Beans, Should I Use A Burr Or Blade Grinder?